tsiyyon/auth/README.md

-# The jersey auth module
+# The jersey identity module
 ### usage as following
 ```
 @Path("/")